Colleen: I'm going to die!

 - A flashback in Niku Wo Hagu reveals that Chiaki got his first period when he was out playing with Takatou at the arcade.
 This is a bad enough scenario for anyone's first period, but as a young trans boy in the closet it's a deeply upsetting experience for Chiaki, who actually ends up vomiting from stress.

 - Shion no Ou: Shion suffers from hemophobia (fear of blood) due to her parents' murder.
 When she wakes up in episode 3 with bloody sheets from her first period, the shock and trauma put her in the hospital for several days.

 - The one-shot Yuri Genre manga Trans Star is about a girl whose male crush transformed into a girl.
-The ending shot has her freaking out about getting her first period.
+Said crush decides to fully live as a girl (while still reciprocating her admirer's feeling), and after seemingly getting the hang of things, the ending shot has her freaking out about getting her first period.